Glimmer (She-Ra)

 Glimmer is a fictional character in the She-Ra animated television series, part of the Masters of the Universe franchise.
-First introduced in She-Ra: Princess of Power (1985–1987), she helps lead The Great Rebellion's efforts against the Horde.
+Introduced in She-Ra: Princess of Power (1985–1987), she helps lead The Great Rebellion's efforts against the Horde.
 The daughter of King Micah and Queen Angella, Glimmer holds the title of Princess of Bright Moon in the series.
 In the original Princess of Power series, she is voiced by Linda Gary.

 She later appears in the reboot series on Netflix, She-Ra and the Princesses of Power (2018–2020), voiced by Karen Fukuhara.
 Like in the original, Glimmer is the Princess of Bright Moon, which serves as the capital of her home planet, Etheria.
 In the fourth season of the reboot series, she ascends to become the Queen of Bright Moon.

 Development and design

 Appearance and abilities

 Glimmer is voiced by Linda Gary and Karen Fukuhara in the original and reboot series, respectively.

 Her powers in the original series included teleportation, levitation, and invisibility.
 She was also able to turn night into day for brief periods.
 In the Princesses of Power, her connection to the Moonstone is inherited from her mother, while her more magical abilities are inherited from her father.
 She is able to emit energy blasts.
 Like in the original series, she is able to teleport, albeit in a limited capacity.
 ND Stevenson, creator of Princesses of Power, commented that their Dungeons & Dragons (D&D) character helped inspire the concept of Glimmer's limited teleportation.
 Stevenson also likened Glimmer to D&D's Sorcerer character class.

 Glimmer was designed with a stocky build at the beginning of Princesses of Power.
 Fukuhara commented on Glimmer's appearance in the reboot compared to the original series, stating:

 Glimmer in the old series has this perfect body and she looks beautiful and in our version she is beautiful and she is strong.
 It's definitely different from what we normally know as a princess, which I love and I also love that in our show we don't mention that.
 Because that is not the focus of the show, the focus is how powerful she can be, no matter what you look like.
 There is a noticeable time skip that takes place between seasons three and four of the reboot series, which can be seen in Glimmer's "pronounced change in appearance".
 This included a change in her wardrobe, which features elements reminiscent of her mother's design.
 Discussing the change in Glimmer's appearance, showrunner ND Stevenson stated: "Glimmer was a character who read as the youngest in the first season, and that was her character arc [...] she was this rebellious princess who was sort of infantilized by her own mother, by the other members of the Rebellion, nobody really took her seriously."
 Stevenson elaborated that as part of Glimmer's arc for the fourth season, she would be placed in an uncomfortable and unexpected position of "trying to fill her mother's shoes".